-There are several key ways to ensure your dog remains happy and healthy, including correct diet and exercise regimes.
+There are several key ways to ensure your emotional support dog remains happy and healthy, including correct diet and exercise regimes.
 Learn more with this article.

 Puppy dog eyes are usually enough to convince people to spend every last coin in their pockets.
 People buy the best toys, beds, and accessories for their beloved dogs, hoping to bring a spark of joy to their pooch; however, a lot more goes into keeping them healthy and happy than just these things.

 As of 2018, over 470 million dogs were kept as pets worldwide, and a recent study has suggested that people are more inclined to feel empathy and affection for dogs than for other human beings.
 This makes some sense; though a fur baby might seem to lack the communicative ability of their human counterparts, they actually have a range of ways they communicate with their owners.
 For example, dogs raise their eyebrows and even widen their eyes when a moment of warmth passes between them and their humans.
 (1) (2)

 Dogs feel love, they feel pain, and they suffer from terrible morning breath too.
 They deserve proper physical and mental health care in order to make sure they stay fit and sociable.

 Your dog may flash you those big brown eyes, or nudge your knee when they see you eating something particular alluring; however, it’s important to ensure that, along with the occasional tempting treat, you are also feeding your dog appropriate foods with the correct amount of nutrients.